zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    ``1.0.168.192.in-addr.arpa`` to ``192.168.0.1``.

-   :s: The string with the reverse pointer name.
+   :param s: The string with the reverse pointer name.

    :returns: The IP address corresponding to *s*.